vizdata-f21/project-1-team_5_look_alive/README.md

 country.
 Finally, the set `vegetable_oil` contains vegetable oil production by crop type and year.

-## Question One \<- What is the relationship between global soybean use and deforestation in Brazil?
+## What is the relationship between global soybean use and deforestation in Brazil?
 What countries are driving the growing of Brazil’s commercial soybean crops?

 ### Introduction